ecoacoustics/recognizer-template/README.md

 1. Small sets of audio samples
 2. A README.md containing
   - provenance of any data included
-  - instructions on how to obatain more data
+  - instructions on how to obtain more data
 3. Any scripts needed to download data from remote repositories

 ## Tips for audio data